Signs of Meth Abuse

 One of the most common meth addiction symptoms is the feeling of bugs crawling over one’s skin.
 As a result, scratching or picking of the skin is something that one can expect to see if an individual is using meth.

-While one’s physical appearance and mental state provide evidence that there is a problem, signs of meth use are often visible in one’s surroundings as well.
-People who inject meth generally have paraphernalia such as syringes and ties or rubber straps to make veins stand out.
+While one’s physical appearance and mental state provide evidence that there is a problem, signs are often visible in one’s surroundings as well.
+Meth users generally have paraphernalia such as syringes and ties or rubber straps to make veins stand out.

 Others who smoke it may have aluminum foil with burn marks and pipes.
 Straws may be present if people snort meth, as well as rolled-up dollar bills, empty pen cases, and items such as credit cards or razor blades that have the residue of meth powder on them.